thetimnix/CLSSTV/README.md

 # CLSSTV
 CLSSTV is a commandline SSTV signal generator written in C++
-no dependencies required (Except WASAPI)
+no dependencies required (Except WASAPI) this is a commandline only version of WinSSTV

 features:
 -direct playback of generated signal